gingerbeardman/gingerbeardman.github.io/_posts/2019/2019-05-11-back-in-time-vintage-maps-of-akihabara.md

 ## 1994

-A partial map is featured in [this article by NIKKEI](https://www.nikkei.com/article/DGXMZO76881870Q4A910C1000000/) which details the history of Akihabara and the phases of changes that happened throughout the 1980s and 1990s.
+A partial map is featured in [this article by NIKKEI](https://www.nikkei.com/article/DGXMZO76881870Q4A910C1000000/) which details the history of Akihabara and the phases of changes that happened throughout the 1980s and 1990s. *Essential reading!*

 ----